Complexity order of multiple resource algorithms: Appendix

 The error-bars generally agreed with the range of results obtained when different random number seeds were used to generate independent datasets.
 These were obtained from the Matlab ``rng'' function with the ``shuffle'' setting, initializing random number seeds using the system time.
-The error-bars could be improved further by using both a nonlinear fit, and changing the statistical variance with resource allocation.